straut12/sj4u-gh/_pages/ref/coding/html.md

 # css

-Formatting style using CSS
+Formatting style using css

-CSS is used for styling the HTML page.
+css is used for styling the html page.
 The syntax is
 ```html
 selector {
    property 1: value;  (declarations)